cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 1. [Folder Arrangement](#stage-6-folder-arrangement)
 1. [Dataset Balancing](#stage-7-dataset-balancing)

 I will also provide below approximate running time on my own laptop with a RTX 3070 Ti.
+The command line arguments listed here are not exhaustive.
+Please use `--help` to get the entire list.

-:bulb: In total it takes me a little more than 2 hours to process four episodes.
+:bulb: In total it takes me a little more than 2 hours to process four episodes (24 mins each).

 ## Stage 1: Frame Extraction and Similar Image Removal